RMSabe/GNU-Linux_AudioDelay/wav-audio-file/RTDSP/README.md

 v1.3 Update:
 Same thing as v1.2, but code is tiddier and better optimized.
 "--help" argument is no longer available, instead, "--help" list will automatically appear if user don't add the necessary arguments.

+v1.4 Update:
+Same thing as v1.3, except now it also supports stereo 24bit audio format.

 Note (v1.1 Update and forward):
 When using the default system audio output, I noticed there's a big response delay after changing the parameters.